petabridge/akkadotnet-code-samples/src/clustering/sharding-sqlserver/README.md

-# Akka.NET Cluster.Sharding with Akka.Persistence.SqlServer and Razor Pages
+# Akka.NET Cluster.Sharding with Akka.Persistence.Sql and Razor Pages

 The goal of this sample is to demonstrate how to host Akka.Cluster.Sharding with persistent entity actors backed by Microsoft SQL Server.